zeh/typescript-tidbits/README.md

 Collection of all the standard generic code I typically use in project, in TypeScript format.

 It includes a grunt task to build it as ES5 JavaScript.

+## Building

+To build, use the default grunt task:

+    grunt